BillyDodds/Transactions_ML/README.md

 To develop a program that can read in bank transactions and sort them into meaningful categories using machine learning.

 ## Instructions for Use
+### Use With Demo Files

+To run the model using the demo files provided in `components/demo_files`, run the desired command with the flag `-d` to switch the path from `components/private_files` to `components/demo_files`.

 ### First Time Use
-This will be how the supervised learning process will be initialised, building the "labels.csv" file from scratch (as well as the "google.csv" file).
+This is how the supervised learning process will be initialised, building the "labels.csv" file from scratch (as well as the "google.csv" file).

 1. Download bank transactions as a CSV file in the form "date, amount, description, balance" labelled **"CSVData.csv"**.
 Place file in a new directory `components/private_files`.